ngancz/ngancz.github.io/_pages/about.md

 Overview
 ---
 I am a doctoral student in psychology at the University of California, Los Angeles.
-My research examines how early experiences affect the brain-gut-microbiome axis.
+I research how early experiences affect the brain-gut-microbiome axis.

 Research Interests
 ---